JoDi-2903/OASIS/README.md

 ### Requirements

-For linux you habe to install additional packages
+For linux you have to install additional packages

 ```bash
 sudo apt install portaudio19-dev espeak ffmpeg libespeak1